T3M1N4L/t3m1n4l.github.io/src/pages/blog/[11-29-2024] how i created my ssg.md

   - /style.css
 ---

-i was making a site for hackclub highseas, and i thought to my self, why not make a personal website? thats what your viewing this blog on rn... and then i tought that i'd prolly use this site for a long time, so it should be able to suit my needs. so i decided to create an ssg.
+i've always wanted to make a website, a website that looked like what i wanted it to look like as well as server a purpose. i knew what i had to do, make a personal website! thats what your viewing this blog on rn... and then i tought that i'd prolly use this site for a long time, so it should be able to suit my needs. so i decided to create an ssg.

 i wanted a challenge—something not too difficult to create, but just tricky enough to fit my needs.